Bigger Arms Breakthrough: The Impact of the Big 3 Trick on Muscle Growth

 2. Choose Compound Exercises (The Big 3 Trick) & Isolations for All Heads

-The big 3 trick and key to building big arms and indeed developing overall body strength and mass is executing the 3 compound movements—deadlifts, bench presses and back squats.
+The key to building big arms and overall body strength and mass lies in mastering the three compound movements: deadlifts, bench presses, and back squats.

 A fatz grip device enlarges the diameter of the barbell or dumbbell making them harder to hold, which in turn enhances grip strength by stimulating the smaller muscles in the hands and forearms that are often neglected.